 This was our case:

-In this Federal Tort Claims Act case, Schochor, Federico and Staton, P.A. sued the United States, the proper legal defendant in a FTCA claim, because of the actions of a physician who practiced with a federally funded health care group.
+In this Federal Tort Claims Act case, Schochor, Staton, Goldberg, and Cardea, P.A. sued the United States, the proper legal defendant in a FTCA claim, because of the actions of a physician who practiced with a federally funded health care group.
 The trial took place in federal court with a judge deciding the case.
 In Federal Tort Claims Act cases, there are no jury trials.

 Following a bench trial in the United States District Court for the Northern District of Maryland, the judge found that the defendant ob/gyn had breached the standard of care.
 The judge, however, was not initially convinced that the ob/gyn’s negligence had caused the need for the hysterectomy.

-Schochor, Federico and Staton, P.A. filed motions with the Court arguing that the plaintiff had proven the negligence caused the need for the hysterectomy.
+Schochor, Staton, Goldberg, and Cardea, P.A. filed motions with the Court arguing that the plaintiff had proven the negligence caused the need for the hysterectomy.
 The judge agreed, reversed his decision, and entered judgment in favor of our client for approximately $403,000.

 The government appealed to the United States Court of Appeals for the Fourth Circuit.
 Both sides submitted briefs and there was an oral argument in Richmond, VA in March 2018.
 On June 13, 2018, the Court issued its opinion affirming the trial court and finding in favor of the plaintiff.